-During Black History Month this February, Becker sat down with NABA’s Vice-Chair of the Board of Directors, Sherry Ann Mohan, CPA, to learn about NABA’s mission and how the organization is working towards increasing diversity in the accounting world.
+NABA’s Vice-Chair of the Board of Directors, Sherry Ann Mohan, CPA, recently met with Becker to share NABA’s mission and how the organization is working towards increasing diversity in the accounting world.
+Read along!

 Tell us about NABA’s mission!